ouracademy/ng2-validation/README.md

 ## Usage
 The steps here are very similar to the [ng2-translate](https://github.com/ocombe/ng2-translate) package, because it's based on it.
+Alternative you can see the [demo app](https://github.com/ouracademy/ng2-validation/tree/master/demo) to have a more detail of the usage.

 #### 1. Import the `ValidationMessagesModule`:
 It is recommended to import `ValidationMessagesModule.forRoot()` in the NgModule of your application.

 The `forRoot` method is a convention for modules that provide a singleton service (such as the Angular 2 Router), you can also use it to configure the `ValidationMessagesLoader` .
-By default it will use the `MessageStaticLoader` and will load predefined messages for you, but you can provide another loader instead as a parameter of this method.
+By default it will use the `MessageStaticLoader` and will load predefined messages for you, but you can provide another loader instead as a parameter of this method (see [customizing](#customizing)).

 ```ts
 import { NgModule }      from '@angular/core';